eugene-kul/seo_plugin/README.md

 > It supports **CMS Pages**, **Static Pages** and **Builder's pages records**.

-Functionality:
+### Functionality:

-- generation of meta tags (title, description, canonical)
+- Generation of meta tags (title, description, canonical)
+- Close any page from indexing using robots meta tags
+- Add the company name at the beginning or at the end of all headings
-- file generation sitemap.xml and robots.txt
+- File generation sitemap.xml and robots.txt
-- Ability to add a dynamic list of pages to a file Sitemap.xml.
+- Add a dynamic list of pages to a file Sitemap.xml.
 For example, pages created using the **Builder plugin** or **Pages plugin**
-- generation of Open Graph micro markup
+- Generation of Open Graph micro markup
-- The ability to add twig variables to the Title and Description fields
+- Add twig variables to the Title and Description fields
-- The ability to insert third-party Meta tags or a third-party script into \<head>
+- Insert third-party Meta tags or a third-party script into \<head>

-> If you find any errors or typos in the code or interface of the plugin, please let me know

 ---